All Episodes

 They knew that most of it could not even be explained, much less understood.

-They knew at some point the bubble was going to burst on all of this, because the only thing that kept this fraud alive was the continuing escalation of housing prices, real estate values.
+They knew at some point the bubble was going to burst on all of this because the only thing that kept this fraud alive was the continuing escalation of housing prices, real estate values.

-Once that bubble burst, the dam broke, and everything fell to the wayside, and that's when the ruling class got into business and said we need these bailouts here, we need these bailouts there, because we need to make these people whole, we got a financial crisis going to destroy the financial crisis was going to destroy the people who engineered the scam.
+And that's when the ruling class got into business and said, we need these bailouts here, we need these bailouts there, because we need to make these people whole.

 And they had to be bailed out.